urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 24. A Strong Friendship
-> **Target Words**: `block, cheer, complex, critic, event, exercise, fit, friendship, guide, lack, passage, perform, pressure, probable, public, strike, support, task, term, unite`
+> `block, cheer, complex, critic, event, exercise, fit, friendship, guide, lack, passage, perform, pressure, probable, public, strike, support, task, term, unite`

 Tim was the strongest man in the town.
 When he played sports, he always won.
 He performed and exercised in the public park.
 He did this to show everyone how strong he was.
 Most people liked him, but one man didn’t.
 His name was Jack.
 Jack hated Tim.
 Jack was a movie critic and the smartest man in town.
 He could solve complex math problems.
 But no one cared.
 Jack wanted to be famous like Tim.